IDMX225/poem-props-LyssaMA/README.md

 ## Description

 This is a web page that displays the poem "Signs" by Alfred Lichtenstein .
-It features a styled layout, including an image of a  that matches the theme of the poem.
+It features a styled layout, including an image of a starry night that matches the theme of the poem.
 The design incorporates custom CSS.
-Additionally, there is a favicon image of a .
+Additionally, there is a favicon image of a Sun.

 ## Features